 Capital gains from the sale of the product are taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000.
 Acquisition expenses are deductible.
-Capital gains from the sale of a product which is traded at an EU or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Capital gains or any other profit achieved from stock exchange transactions (e.g. the sale of a product) which are carried out at an EEA or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Total losses incurred on stock exchange transactions are deductible.
 The same applies for the redemption of the product by cash settlement.